 One of the most amazing sites in the Upper Thumb is Turnip Rock.
-Carved over time by the force of constant wave action the soft limestone has been shaped to its namesake and separated from the mainland over thousands of years.
+Considered one of the 10 most beautiful places in Michigan.
+Carved over time by the force of constant wave action, the soft limestone has been shaped to its namesake and separated from the mainland over thousands of years.
 CNN called it one of the Most Amazing Rock Formations in America and Pure Michigan featured it on its 2016 magazine cover.
-International travelers coming into Detroit Metropolitan Airport see Turnip Rock as their first view of Michigan’s wonder scenes coming into customs.
+International travelers coming into Detroit Metropolitan Airport see Turnip Rock as their first view of Michigan’s wonder scenes at the tip of the thumb coming into customs.
 It’s a marvel to behold and it’s an easy trip if the conditions are right.

 #7 Turnip Rock is an Easy Paddle

 Paddling to turnip rock is not hard.
 Located at the tip of the thumb, it’s about a four hour round trip from Port Austin.
 This small guide offers a local point of view to avoid problems with the local law enforcement and property owners while being able to enjoy a unique natural wonder.

 #6 Turnip Rock is on Private Property

 Despite its uniqueness, this natural wonder is located in the Pointe Aux Barques Cottage Community and is private land.
 Thus the only way to access it is from the water.
 Fortunately, that can easily be achieved by canoe or kayak.
 This means that you can’t go feet dry.
 Stay in the water.
 The area around the rock is monitored and even the topic of an Instagram account.
 If you must get out of our kayak stay as close to the water’s edge as possible.
 (Unless its an emergency)